Professor Vancho Chabukovski PhD, MEng, BSc

 He has a PhD degree in Computer Science from the Faculty of Natural Sciences and Mathematics, a MEng degree from the Faculty of Electrical Engineering and BSc degree in Computer Science from the Faculty of Natural Sciences and Mathematics, the Saints Cyril and Methodius University in Skopje, Republic of Macedonia.
 Before joining academic staff at the Faculty of Natural Sciences and Mathematics in 1988, he worked as a software developer at the Faculty of Medicine, the Saints Cyril and Methodius University in Skopje from 1984.
 He has been awarded with two British Council research fellowships in 1985 and 1993 respectively.
 During the second fellowship he finalized the research on his PhD thesis in EEG signal analysis and modelling of human epilepsy at the Department of Neurophysiology, Charing Cross Hospital, Imperial College School of Medicine, London.
 In 2001 he was appointed as Assistant Professor of Software Engineering; in 2006 as Associate Professor of Software Engineering, and in 2011 as Professor of Computer Science, Software Development and Databases, Programming Languages and Systems, and Information Systems.

-His research interests include EEG signal processing and data analysis, intelligent systems, software agents, e-learning systems, information systems, digital libraries, web/internet programming, cloud computing, big data analysis, etc.
+His research interests include intelligent systems, software agents, cloud computing, IoT, e-learning systems, information systems, digital libraries, web/internet programming, big data analysis, EEG signal processing and data analysis, etc.

 He was/is teaching the following subjects (undergraduate and/or postgraduate): Fundamentals of programming, Object and visual programming, Data Structures, Algorithms, Databases, Internet, Internet technologies, Web design, Multimedia technologies, Introduction to computers and applications, ICT management, Software engineering, Software construction, Software architecture and design, Software requirement analysis, Software quality and testing, Software project management, Computer graphics, Advanced databases, Service oriented architectures, Algorithms and complexity, Information systems and management.